Jerry E. Howell

 the lowest cost way for you to build as the metals can usually

-be purchased from metal salvage yards for around $2.00 per pound
+be purchased from metal salvage yards for around $2.00 or so per

 most of the model engines are designed to look like they were